What grades are offered by Hoosier Academy at Indianapolis?

 Does the program provide textbooks and other instructional materials?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program.
-These books and materials are available at each of the Learning Centers and are sent to students directly for the subjects students will be covering during the at-home portion of the instruction.
-High school students receive fewer books and materials than elementary and middle-school students, due to the nature of their courses.
+Yes, we provide the textbooks and instructional materials that are needed to complete the program.
+These books and materials are available at the Learning Center and are sent to students directly for the subjects students will be covering during the at-home portion of instruction.

 Can my child work at his or her own pace?

-The pace of the K-8 program is shared between the teacher at the Learning Center and the Learning Coach.
+The pace of the K–5 and middle school programs are shared between the teacher at the Learning Center and the Learning Coach.
 Whether at the Learning Center or working with a Learning Coach, students will have the opportunity to explore concepts in more depth and spend more time on concepts that might be challenging.
-The online high school program is a combination of self-paced work and scheduled lessons and activities.
+The Middle school program requires students to complete, quizzes, tests, and other assignments in a timely manner, so it doesn't have the same level of flexibility as the K–5 program.

-What happens if my K–8 student completes a course mid-year?
+What happens if my student completes a course mid-year?

 When a student completes a course, Hoosier Academy will send him or her to the next level, up until January 26.
 After that date, courses cannot be ordered again until the next fall.
 Teachers work closely with students and Learning Coaches to help pace the curriculum to meet the student's goals for advancement.